MephistoDevelop/phaser_shooting_game/README.md

 ## Future Features

 - Add Boss
-- Add Power Ups
+- Add Power-Ups
 - meteors on game

 ## Getting Started

--To start to use this proyect download this repository to your computer and descompress all the files, after open your terminal from the containing folder and open the index.html file on Google Chrome browser.
+-To start to use this project download this repository to your computer and decompress all the files, after opening your terminal from the containing folder and open the index.html file on Google Chrome browser.

 ### Setup

-To use this project you will need to download this repository and save in your computer.
+To use this project you will need to download this repository and save it in your computer.

 ### Deployment